PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 ```
 When calling the `createGenerator` we pass in the initial value of `10`, and to start the Generator Function we call `next()` which will run the function until `(yield)` - at this point `value` will return `undefined` as we aren’t returning anything.

 The next call passes in `15` which will replace the paused `(yield)` expression with `15` resulting in `num` becoming `25`.
-The generator function then continues until the next `yield` expression - which this time does return the value `num`.
+The Generator Function then continues until the next `yield` expression - which this time does return the value `num`.

-Now that we understand how generator functions work, we can start merging them with asynchronous code.
+Now that we understand how Generator Functions work, we can start merging them with asynchronous code.

 Let's first create a Callback based implementation:
 ```